-With an emphasis on empathy, vulnerability and transparency Rand's writing style allows readers to see the good, the bad and the ugly of his experience.
+With an emphasis on empathy, vulnerability, and transparency, Rand's writing style allows readers to see the good, the bad, and the ugly of his experience.

-Rand is undoubtedly one of the pivotal figures in modern digital marketing.
+Rand is undoubtedly one of the most pivotal figures in modern digital marketing.
 Moz's early success set them on a path of raising ~$30 million dollars from venture capitalists and forever changing the company to focus on software.
 Rand writes about his struggles coping with this new phase of the business and what he'd do differently.

 One idea that stood out to us was the concept of a "startup cheat code".